SemenovAlex/instant-gratification/README.md

 - shuffle: Shuffling the samples and the features.
 - random_state: Random state.

-So, I invite you to follow the sequence of my thoughts.
+I invite you to follow the sequence of my thoughts about it.

 ***